Shared Bikes and Scooters

 Shared Active Transportation programs consist of bicycles, electric bicycles, and motorized scooters that are deployed in the public right-of-way for use by members, customers, or the general public.
 Shared Active Transportation programs provide a convenient, sustainable, and congestion-reducing option for short-trips and accessing transit.

 The City has partnered with Hopr, to bring a pilot shared active transportation program to Fremont.
 The pilot program began in Fall 2019 and consists of shared pedal bicycles.
-As of Spring 2021, the City is working with Hopr to expand the program to a permanent program that also includes e-bikes and scooters.
+In June 2021, the City expanded its program with HOPR to a permanent program that also includes e-bikes and scooters.